 This seminar is a five day residential camp, previously held at Point Walter Recreation & Conference Centre but now staying at Clontarf Aboriginal College, Ngulla Mia Boarding Facility during April school holidays.
 The Year 12 Seminar introduces students to the range of courses available at The University of Western Australia.
 Students visit numerous faculties and departments to learn more about the courses in which they are interested - Sports Science, Medicine, Dentistry, Law, Arts, Architecture, Psychology and Engineering have been some of the courses that have been explored on Year 12 Seminars.
 Information on applying for university, enrolment, scholarships and support from the School of Indigenous Studies and Student Services is discussed on an individual and group basis.
 Travel and accommodation costs are covered.

-Application details are sent to Principals and Follow the Dream Coordinators at all WA schools – however students/parents are encouraged to complete an online application from this website.
+Application details are sent to Principals and appropriate school staff at all WA schools – however students/parents are encouraged to complete the online application.

 This residential camp is usually held over five days in the July school holidays.
 Up until 2010, there were 2 Science camps (one for Science and Engineering; the other for students interested in careers in health).